SLionB/kafka-connect-jdbc/README.md

 Remove checking database and table schema at startup and periodically with "TableMonitorThread" because of using a read only SQL user account - Whitelist of tables is added statically instead

-Change default setting to not check for non null validation with "VALIDATE_NON_NULL_DEFAULT = false" setting
+Change default setting to not check fields for null validation with "VALIDATE_NON_NULL_DEFAULT = false" setting

 Handle OS2200 driver lack of impementation for "connection.isValid()"  method by replacing it with "connection.isClosed()" method